WoutSin/Intensive_Course_II/README.md

 - The script generates a synthetic test set by altering complete inscriptions from the original dataset.
 The test set is used for evaluation purposes.
 - The script saves the extracted n-gram probabilities to a text file (n-gram_probabilities.txt) and the n-gram tokens to pickle files (unigram_tokens.pkl, bigram_tokens.pkl, trigram_tokens.pkl).

+## Noteboook

+The tool itself is made available as a Colab Notebook and can be found in the Colab_Notebook folder along with the dependencies.
+You can run the model on your own selection of runic inscriptions by modifying the `runic_inscriptions.txt` file.
+Be sure to employ - and … characters as placeholders.